tmgthb/Autonomous-Agents/README.md

 [Towards Analyzing and Understanding the Limitations of VAPO: A Theoretical Perspective](https://arxiv.org/abs/2506.03038)

-- VAPO: introduces a value-model-based augmented proximal policy optimization framework for enhancing large language models in long-chain-of-thought reasoning, utilizing a Value function (predicts future rewards), Policy (generates actions), Decoupled GAE (uses different lambda for critic and actor), Monte Carlo targets (unbiased value estimates), and Length-Adaptive GAE (actor lambda adjusts with sequence length).
+- VAPO: introduces a value-model-based augmented proximal policy optimization framework for enhancing LLMs in long-chain-of-thought reasoning, utilizing a Value function (predicts future rewards), Policy (generates actions), Decoupled GAE (uses different lambda for critic and actor), Monte Carlo targets (unbiased value estimates), and Length-Adaptive GAE (actor lambda adjusts with sequence length).
 - The framework trains the value function on Monte Carlo returns using a Decoupled GAE with lambda=1 for the critic and updates the policy using a Length-Adaptive GAE.
 - This paper theoretically analyzes VAPO's potential limitations in modeling deep long-term value for fine-grained policy guidance, focusing on credit assignment, value function representation, and translating global value signals.